 The underground gardens are now a California Historical Landmark, and the only way to experience them is through a one-hour guided tour.
 On the tour, in addition to learning about the man and his methods behind the underground garden, visitors see the catacomb-inspired architecture and some of the original trees that still bear fruit today.

 This unique underground attraction is less than 10 miles northwest of downtown.
 It's an excellent example of human engineering and offers a cool activity in the summer.
 As part of the design, the temperature of the underground gardens is typically 10 to 20 degrees below the temperature at the surface.

 2. Fresno Chaffee Zoo

-The zoo also hosts numerous special activities like animal meet-and-greets and behind-the-scenes tours, as well as educational programs including summer camps and Zoo Talks.
+The zoo also hosts numerous special activities.
+A few events on the calendar include animal meet-and-greets, behind-the-scenes tours, and educational programs including summer camps and Zoo Talks.

-The surrounding Roeding Park also provides a fun, public space to bring the whole family, with abundant green space and trees and amenities like picnic shelters and water fountains.
+The surrounding Roeding Park also provides a fun, public space to bring the whole family.
+It has abundant green space and trees, and amenities like picnic shelters and water fountains.
 The family favorite Rotary Storyland Playland Family Amusement Park is also within Roeding Park and features a fun environment ripped straight from classic children's books.

 Address: 894 W Belmont Avenue, Fresno, California

 3. Woodward Regional Park

 This popular regional park encompasses 300 acres on the north side of the city.
 It features a bird sanctuary, an authentic Japanese garden, and numerous reservable gazebos.
 Paved roads and dirt hiking trails span the public space, connecting other picnic areas and the various bodies of water throughout the park.